devth/devth.github.com/_posts/2014-10-05-on-learning.md

 ## Memory

-Long term memory vs Working memory.
+**Long term** memory vs **working memory**.

-Working memory (prefrontal cortex): what you're currently focusing and working on.
-Can hold about 4 chunks of information.
-We group things into chunks.
-It's like a blackboard (e.g. phone number).
+Working memory (prefrontal cortex) is what you're currently focusing and working on.
+It can hold about 4 chunks of information.
+We naturally group things into chunks (e.g. phone numbers).
+Working memory is like a blackboard.

-Long term is like a storage warehouse, spread over different areas of the brain.
+Long term memory is like a storage warehouse, spread over different areas of the brain.
 To store something in long term memory you need to revisit it several times.
-Can store billions of items, but they can bury each other.
-Spaced repetition is one
-technique: repeat something over a number of days.
+We can store billions of items, but they can bury each other.
+Spaced repetition is one technique of storing something in long term memory: repeat something over a number of days.

 ## Sleeping